apache/qpid-proton/INSTALL.md

 Maven (All platforms)
 ---------------------

-The following prerequesuites are required to do a full build.
+The following prerequisites are required to do a full build.

   + Apache Maven 3.0 (or higher) (http://maven.apache.org/)